Healthdirect Australia Help Center

 This image shows a side by side view of a default and a local flipped video feed, after pressing the highlighted flip video button.

-Health service providers (hosts) joining a call can mute others in the call by hovering over a participant's screen and clicking on the mute button and confirming they would like to mute that person.
+Health service providers (hosts) joining a call can mute others in the call by hovering over a participant's screen, clicking on the microphone button (mute) and confirming they would like to mute that person.
 Muted participants will be able to unmute themselves, as required.

-There is also a pin icon, giving all participants in a call the capability to pin a participant to be the main video feed for their view.
+There is also a pin hover icon, giving all participants in a call the capability to pin one or more participants, to make them the main focus for their view.
 Participants other than the host will only have the pin functionality available to them.

 Minimise your self view